MicrosoftDocs/win32/desktop-src/DirectShow/crenderedinputpin-endofstream.md

 ---
-Description: 'The EndOfStream method notifies the pin that no additional data is expected, until a new run command is issued to the filter.
-This method implements the IPin::EndOfStream method.' ms.assetid: '915beab4-2fc3-4acd-bb30-c0851df058db'
+Description: The EndOfStream method notifies the pin that no additional data is expected, until a new run command is issued to the filter.
+This method implements the IPinEndOfStream method. ms.assetid: 915beab4-2fc3-4acd-bb30-c0851df058db
-title: 'CRenderedInputPin.EndOfStream method'
+title: CRenderedInputPin.EndOfStream method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CRenderedInputPin.EndOfStream method

 The `EndOfStream` method notifies the pin that no additional data is expected, until a new run command is issued to the filter.
-This method implements the [**IPin::EndOfStream**](ipin-endofstream.md) method.
+This method implements the [**IPin::EndOfStream**](/windows/win32/Strmif/nf-strmif-ipin-endofstream?branch=master) method.

 ## Syntax